 Homer’s Iliad is a work of fiction, but several modern scholars have concluded that it was based on memory of actual events of the Trojan War.

 As in all ancient Greek war epics and dramas, the gods play an important part in determining the conclusion.

-In Troy, it was angry god Apollo who sent a plague to decimate the Achaean (Greek) contingent besieging Troy.
-It was sent to the huts the Greeks had set on the beach.
+In Troy, it was the angry god Apollo who sent a plague to decimate the Achaean (Greek) contingent besieging Troy.
+It was sent to the huts the Greeks had set up on the beach.